fruux/fruux.github.io/page/2/index.md

         <section class="box box--news">
             <h1>News</h1>
                             <article class="blog-entry">
                     <time>Mar.
+15th, 2016</time>
+                    <h1><a href="http://sabre.io/blog/2016/baikal-0.4.0-release">Baïkal 0.4.0 released</a></h1>
+                    <p>We just released Baïkal 0.4.0.
+This release contains a number of changes that
+should improve the system for a number of users.
+The 0.3.x range of releases had seen a number of stability problems, due to a relatively big sabre/dav upgrade.</article>
+                <hr />                            <article class="blog-entry">
+                    <time>Mar.
 13th, 2016</time>
                     <h1><a href="http://sabre.io/blog/2016/sabre-dav-3.1.2-release">sabre/dav 3.1.2 released</a></h1>
                     <p>We just released sabre/dav 3.1.2.
 This release contains the following changes:</article>